TOP TEAM & ADVISORS FROM

 Jaret is a serial entrepreneur with 20+ experience building technology and data-driven companies.
 He is the founder of Cannabis Venture Partners, Sprout, MortgageCEO, and TrueAdvantage.
 Jaret holds a BS in Engineering from Worcester Polytechnic Institute.

-DR. LANCE LIOTTA, PhD, MD, CHIEF MEDICAL OFFICER
+DR. LANCE LIOTTA, PhD, MD, SCIENTIFIC & MEDICAL ADVISOR

 Dr. Liotta has served as Co-Director and Co-Founder of the Center for Applied Proteomics and Molecular Medicine at George Mason University.
 Prior to this appointment, Dr. Liotta served as Chief of the Laboratory of Pathology for the National Cancer Institute, and the Deputy Director of National Institute of Health, Co-Director of the NCI/FDA Clinical Proteomics Program, and Director of the Anatomic Pathology Residency Program.
 Dr. Liotta has more than 100 issued or allowed patents and more than 690 publications.
 He is Board Certified in Anatomic Pathology and is Medical Director of the GMU CAP/CLIA certified clinical proteomics Lab.
 He is a founder of Theranostics Health and Ceres Nanosciences.